New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Variable life insurance offers adjustable premiums and death benefits like universal life insurance.
 You can invest your cash value into individual securities, like stocks, bonds, and mutual funds.
 This offers you more investment choices, which can lead to faster potential growth.
 However, there is always a risk of losses.
 It’s smart to speak with a financial advisor before picking investments within your variable life insurance policy.

-Differences between term and permanent life insurance
+What are the differences between term and permanent life insurance?

 Here are some key differences between term and permanent life insurance: